 ‘Religion is a way of life; it relates to culture and society as they affect the worldview of the African people’, says Professor Jacob Olupona, theologian of African traditional religion.
-Thus, one just cannot claim to be studying Africans or their histories or cultures in any real way if one is not interested in understanding Africans’ indigenous beliefs.
+Given the centrality of religion to the private and public lives of Africans, one surely cannot claim to be studying Africans, their histories, or cultures in any real way if one is not interested in understanding Africans’ indigenous beliefs.

 African traditional religion has heavily influenced and continues to heavily influence how societies are structured.

 As one writer put it, ‘the pervasiveness and power of religions throughout human history and their continuing role in shaping individuals and societies make their study within an academic context essential’ .
-This is no less true in relation to the study of Africa and its diaspora, where African traditional religion and its derived religions remain the most prevalent theology governing the way of life.
+This is no less true in relation to the study of Africa and its diaspora, where African traditional religion and its derived religions continue to govern the way of life.

 African traditional religion is key to understanding the culture, philosophy, and worldview of African people.

 Religion remains an important source of morality, self-esteem, community, and a people’s relationship with the natural and built worlds.
 As a result, ‘far from being simply a private phenomenon, religion is integrally involved in configuring the world-view and ethos of major civilisations of our day’ .
 Combined with ethnicity and nationality, religion is thus a defining element of culture and identity.

 Therefore, ‘the study of religion offers an extraordinary window into how human beings give structure to their personal identities, their communities, and their understandings of the cosmos around them’ .
 Anyone looking to explore the lifeworld of the African must thus engage thoroughly with African traditional religion.